 - Field names can't contain the following characters:

-Because all fields are defined for the account, you can't add a custom field with the same field name that already exists in the account or was added to a WIT in another inherited process.
+Because all fields are defined for the organization, you can't add a custom field with the same field name that already exists in the organization or was added to a WIT in another inherited process.

 When you change a project to use an inherited process, you may find one or more Agile tools or work items appear in an invalid state.
 For example:

 - If you make a field required, work items with that field undefined will show an error message.
 You'll need to resolve the errors to make additional changes and save the work item.